Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Discussion of Limitations

 We also expect the virial parameters and boundedness calculations to be robust.
 Despite the softened gravitational potential, the \textsc{Arepo} N-body integrator aims to conserve energy under dynamics \citep{springel_e_2010}.
 The total energy of a star cluster system should not depend on the form of the gravitational potential, assuming energy is conserved.
 The final boundedness of a star cluster is primarily determined by the initial energy budget of the collapsing molecular cloud, and the amount of energy lost during collapse, regardless of the form of the potential.
 Therefore, we do not expect these energies to be significantly impacted by gravitational softening.

-Although our setup is oversimplified for all of the reasons outlined above, we still naturally produce star clusters with realistic mass functions and properties.
-This work showcases the predictive power of the \textsc{Crisp} feedback model, particularly on an aspect of star formation that the model was never intended to be analyzed.
+Although our setup is oversimplified for all of the reasons outlined above (and in the main text), we still naturally produce star clusters with realistic mass functions and properties.
+This work demonstrates a promising success for the \textsc{Crisp} feedback model, particularly on a facet of star formation that was never intended to be analyzed.
 Observations of star clusters are a great metric for testing the parameters of our feedback model, and allow us to better understand the impact of our parameter choices such as our star formation density threshold and star formation efficiency, as well our CR transport model.
+With the insights gained from this work, we will be able to improve future iterations of simulations, working towards a predictive model for galaxy formation and evolution \citep[see][for motivating discussion]{naab_theoretical_2017}.